-CallPilot ® Messaging Notes MWI DNs MWI enabled The Messaging system enables MWI if MWI DN and the mailbox number are the same and the MWI DN is enabled on the CallPilot® system.
-Mailbox Class Class Of Service Mailbox Class on the CallPilot ® system is Class Of Service on the Messaging system.
-You must configure Class Of Service on the Messaging system with the same Mailbox Class name as in the CallPilot ® system.
-Note: The name comparison between the two system is not case sensitive.
-If a Class Of Service with the same name is nonexistent in the Messaging system, the tool migrates the mailboxes from the CallPilot ® system to the default Class Of Service with ID 0 on the Messaging system.
+CallPilot [®] Messaging Notes MWI DNs MWI enabled The Messaging system enables MWI if MWI DN and the mailbox number are the same and the MWI DN is enabled on the CallPilot [®] system.
+Mailbox Class Class Of Service Mailbox Class on the CallPilot [®] system is Class Of Service on the Messaging system.
+You must configure Class Of Service on the Messaging system with the same Mailbox Class name as in the CallPilot [®] system. 😠 Note: The name comparison between the two system is not case sensitive.
+If a Class Of Service with the same name is nonexistent in the Messaging system, the tool migrates the mailboxes from the CallPilot [®] system to the default Class Of Service with ID 0 on the Messaging system.
 PDL PDL The migration tool migrates only Local User addresses and skips all other addresses.
-PDL number on the Messaging system is CallPilot ® PDL number + 10.
-As a result, the migration tool migrates CallPilot ® PDL numbers that are less than 90.
+PDL number on the Messaging system is CallPilot [®] PDL number + 10.
+As a result, the migration tool migrates CallPilot [®] PDL numbers that are less than 90.
 Messaging adds a number as a suffix to PDLs with identical names for one mailbox.
-For example, Messaging changes the name of 2 PDLs with the MyPDL name to MyPDL and MyPDL(2).
+For example, Messaging changes the name of 2 PDLs with the MyPDL name to MyPDL and MyPDL(1).
 Greetings Greetings The migration tool migrates external greetings to the Messaging system.
 The following is the Greetings migration schema.
-The Greeting migration schema includes: Temporary Absence Greeting-Extended Absence External Personal Greeting-Personal No Answer Personal Verification-Name Recording Temporary Absence Greeting Expiry-EAG Expiration Time Note: If external greeting is not recorded and internal greeting is recorded, the migration tool uses the internal greeting as the personal greeting.
+The Greeting migration schema includes: Temporary Absence Greeting-Extended Absence External Personal Greeting-Personal No Answer Personal Verification-Name Recording Temporary Absence Greeting Expiry-EAG Expiration Time ↔ Note: If external greeting is not recorded and internal greeting is recorded, the migration tool uses the internal greeting as the personal greeting.
+If both external and internal greetings are recorded, then the migration tool migrates the internal greeting as the optional greeting #1, to all internal callers.
 Operator/Revert DN Operator The operator number must comply with Dial Rules for Class Of Service on the Messaging system.